☎ 403-236-3928 ✉ email@example.com

 Examples of structures include: organization charts, teams, committees, project teams, role descriptions, team charters, reports, schedules, buildings, offices, and meeting rooms.

-Your present organization is perfectly designed to give you the results you are getting today.
-If you want different results, you need to make changes in your organization.
+Your present organization is perfectly designed to make changes in your organization.

 If you want to implement a new strategy or introduce an updated computer system, first ask yourself which structures must be changed to support the changes?
 If you don’t make changes to the structures, then people will find it easier to do things the “old” way.